volkerjaenisch/inqbus.installer/doc/source/howtouse.rst

 Read Parameters
 ^^^^^^^^^^^^^^^

-Before you can start setting up your installation, you have to read the commandline parameters.
 There are three optional parameters you can use:

 * *-H [user@ip]* for a remote installation - default is *'localhost'*
 * *-p [system|anaconda]* for using a special python - default is *'system'*
 * *-v [name]* for using a virtual environment  with the given name - default is not using one

-You can read these parameters using the method *parse_arguments*.
+All parameters are read in automatically.
+To use them, just import *args* from the registration.

-After this you have to run the method *get_registry_key*.
-This method takes the arguments given by the commandline and returns a registry_key, which describes the system, where the installation is running.
-It configures some fabric-settings, too.
+when the commandlinearguments are parsed, some fabric-settings are done, too.

 The fabric-settings include setting the user and the host which are necessary to install something with a fabric-script.
 On the other side it checks if the